GeorgeD88/G-Vault/README.md

 # G-Vault
-**G-Vault** is a simple and safe offline password manager with a command-line interface that saves sensitive information as _"data objects"_ to JSON files.
+**G-Vault** is a basic offline password manager with a command-line interface that saves sensitive information as _"data objects"_ to JSON files.
 These data objects can contain: passwords, account info, payment methods (like credit cards, debit cards, etc.), email accounts, and more.
+This is an early coding project and saves information unencrypted.

 ## Types of Data Objects
 The data objects that **G-Vault** works with are linked to a corresponding category.
 The different data types that you can save using **G-Vault** contain different information fields.